Glossary

 Accommodations (legal definition)

-Any change to a classroom or work environment or task that permits an individual with a documented disability to participate in the classroom or work process, to perform the essential tasks of the class or workplace, or to enjoy benefits and privileges of classroom/workplace participation equal to those enjoyed by learners without disabilities.
+Any change to a classroom or work environment or task that permits an individual with a documented learning or neurological difference to participate in the classroom or work process, to perform the essential tasks of the class or workplace, or to enjoy benefits and privileges of classroom/workplace participation equal to those enjoyed by those without learning difficulties.

 Achievement Level